What if I told you that we’re all addicted to something.

 Let’s unpack this a bit more.
 Search engines, big data and deep learning aside, modern day psychology and behavioral neuroscience have figured out a few additional “addiction-maximizers” since the days of Little House on The Prairie.

 First, the most crave-o-genic type of reinforcement learning is called intermittent reinforcement.
 As in, when an animal is given a reward that isn’t on a regular schedule, or one that seems random (intermittent), the dopamine neurons in the brain perk up more than usual.
-As in, dopamine neurons in the reward circuits of the brain fire when they get a reward that is unexpected.
+As in, neurons in the reward circuits of the brain fire when they get a reward that is unexpected.
 Think of a time when someone surprised you with a gift or party.
 I bet you can remember it, right?
 That’s because unexpected rewards fire off dopamine at a much higher rate than expected ones.
+This is considered the dopamine loop.

 In fact, gambling casinos have dialed this in so well that they have a formula/algorithm that has the slot machines “hit” just enough times to get people to keep playing, even though on average everyone loses money (the casino’s “winning” formula).